hynekral/English-for-designers/07-clarity-first/thesis-outline.md

 </details>

 ### Outline ###
- -Centre of People in Need since 2011
+- Centre of People in Need since 2011
 - Café, lecture/workshop rooms
 - Connecting People in need with general public
 - Enriching and entertaining people